Post Office Fixed Deposit Rates & Post Office scheme

 No. The post office fd rate of interest is similar for both regular as well as a senior citizen.

-I hope this post regarding Post office fixed deposit is of great help.
+I hope this post regarding the Post office fixed deposit is of great help.

 I hope your queries pertaining to the post office fixed deposit scheme is quenched through this article.